Kia Ora, Talofa Lava and Welcome to Room 5.

 Learning topics for this term:

 Homework – Home Learning Tasks will be given from Monday to Thursday.
 Each day will focus on a specific curriculum area ranging from Religious Education, Literacy, Mathematics and ARANUI.
-Daily reading and learning of times tables facts is highly recommended especially as students move to Intermediate and secondary school.
+Daily reading and learning of times tables facts is highly recommended as this supports students to answer fraction/multiplication/division problems with growing accuracy.